ga-wdi-boston/full-stack-project-practice/practice.md

 what type of queen this have has.
 Story: As a User, I want to add the year the queen was reared, So that I know how old she is.
+Story: As a User, I want my know how many brood supers per hive, So that I can plan on replacing frames for my IPM.

+Other User Stories:
 Story: As a User, I want to add a date that my drone comb was added, So that I can remove it before they hatch.
 Story: As a User, I want to be sent an alerted when I need to remove the drone